algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 - "chore:" if the commit is about a routine task, for example refactoring, it is mostly used to tasks that are neither features or fixes.
 - "docs:" if the commit is about changes to a document or adding documents.
 - "perf:" if the commit is about optimising of performances.
+- "remove:" if the commit removes a feature.

 Furthermore a title shouldn't be more than 50 characters long and must describe the action of the commit, a verb and the name of the implementation or the name of the file involved.